News satire: On television

 Recent news satire television series in Australia include Working Dog Productions' Frontline, Shaun Micallef's Newstopia, and the many programs created by The Chaser since 2001.
 As of 2017, current programs of the Australian Broadcasting Corporation include Shaun Micallef's Mad as Hell and The Weekly with Charlie Pickering.

-In Canada, This Hour Has 22 Minutes is an ensemble news satire show with four anchors on CBC.
-The Rick Mercer Report is a spinoff of 22 Minutes with former anchor Rick Mercer, and is also shown on CBC.
+The Canadian series This Hour Has 22 Minutes has aired since 1993 on CBC Television; it utilizes an ensemble cast of studio "anchors" presenting satirical headlines and stories, intercut with sketches such as interviews and parody commercials.
+The program's title references the CBC's 1960's newsmagazine This Hour Has Seven Days; although primarily a real news magazine, that show did feature some satirical features in its format, such as political comedy songs performed by actress and singer Dinah Christie.
 CBC Radio One features This Is That, an improvised news satire program which mimics the style of actual CBC Radio public affairs programs.
-The 1960s series This Hour Has Seven Days, although primarily a real newsmagazine, included some satirical features in its format, such as political humor songs by actress and singer Dinah Christie.
-On French-language television networks in Quebec, noted news satire shows have included La Fin du monde est à 7 heures, Et Dieu créa...
-Laflaque and Infoman.
+In Quebec, Marc Labrèche hosted the French-language news satire La Fin du monde est à 7 heures on TQS.
+After its conclusion, 7 heures cast member Jean-René Dufort would later go on to host Infoman for the CBC's French arm Radio-Canada.

 In Germany, heute-show (ZDF), and formerly Wochenshow (on SAT.1) are popular news satires on TV.

 The Egyptian show El Bernameg, hosted by Bassem Youssef (on Capital Broadcast Center 2011-13 and MBC MASR from 2014 on), is modeled on The Daily Show.
 Launched in the wake of the Egyptian Revolution of 2011, it has been quite popular, but also a source of tremendous controversy, as Youssef has repeatedly been under investigation by the authorities for his willingness to poke fun at powerful people.